 Regional Collection Plans (RCPs) – due every 5 years

 TAG Annual Reports – due July 15th every year.
-Submitted to the TAG’s APM Committee Liaison and the AZA Conservation & Science Department.
+Submitted to the TAG’s APM Committee Liaison and the AZA Conservation, Management, & Welfare Sciences Department.

 Species Survival Plan® (SSP) Programs

 Breeding and Transfer Plans – due every 3 years in accordance with the submission date listed on the front cover of the previous publication.
 Deadlines refer to the final version of the Breeding and Transfer Plan.